 There is a contrast between the floors and walls in all public buildings, with magnolia walls and grey floors.
-WiFi is available, for a fee and is provided by a 3rd party.

 The nearest hospital is in Malton.
 The nearest doctors is Pickering Medical Practice and you can contact them on 01751 471296.